 On the other hand, non-metals form negative ions (anions) when they gain electrons from other atoms.
 This increases the number of negatively charged electrons compared to positively charged protons, which gives the ion a negative charge.
 The negative charge on the ion will equal the number of electrons the atom has gained.

 The ions formed will have an electronic structure similar to that of a group 0 element.
-This means that they have a full outer shell of electrons.
+This means that the ions have a full outer shell of electrons.

-The table below shows the charges ion charges for different groups.
+The table below shows the ion charges for different groups.

 |Group number||Charge of Ion formed||Examples|